Evidence-Based Nutrient Recommendations

 Treatment for Iron Deficiency

 Vegans with milder forms of iron deficiency should add high-iron foods and vitamin C to meals while avoiding tea, and possibly coffee, red wine, and cocoa within an hour of meals.
 More serious cases of iron deficiency are treated with high-dose oral or parenteral iron which is normally effective (Pasricha) but should be administered only under the supervision of a physician.
+Cohen and Powers (2024) provide a succinct, open-access review of treating iron deficiency anemia in adolescents.

 Iron supplementation can reduce fatigue in premenopausal women (Vaucher, 2012; Verdon, 2003) and improve cognition in adolescent girls with mild iron deficiency.